grammyjs/website/site/docs/plugins/keyboard.md

 :::

 Every `text` button has a string as callback data attached.
-If you don't attach callback data, grammY will use the button's text as data.
+If you don’t attach callback data, grammY will use the button’s text as data.

-Once a user clicks a text button, your bot will receive an update containing the corresponding button's callback data.
+Once a user clicks a text button, your bot will receive an update containing the corresponding button’s callback data.
 You can listen for callback data via `bot.callbackQuery()`.

 ```ts